snarles/computing/tutorial/part1_home.md

 ```
 http://ec2-54-200-61-40.us-west-2.compute.amazonaws.com:8080
 ```
-to see the Spark cluster status page.
+to see the Spark cluster status page [ARIEL: I believe that this wouldn't work before changing the inbound security groups in the next tutorial!].

 After this, you can go ahead and stop all the clusters (through the AWS management console).